KlayRodrigs/weathify-app-flutter/README.md

 - **goRouter**: Navigation solution for routing within the app.
 - **get_it**: Service locator for dependency injection.
 - **OpenWeather API**: Integration with a open weather API to fetch meteorological data.
 Link: https://openweathermap.org/api (You should to create account and place your API key in repository)
+- **Amplitude**:  is a product analytics platform that helps businesses understand user interactions with their digital products, providing insights to optimize user experience and inform product decisions.

 ## Prerequisites